Connor Bedard: International play

-On December 12, 2022, Bedard was named to the Canadian national team to compete at the 2023 World Junior Ice Hockey Championships.
-Scoring the opening goal in the quarter-final match against Slovakia saw Bedard break the Canadian record for career goals and points at the tournament.
-He also set a new world record for World Junior points by a player under the age of 19, previously held by Czech player Jaromír Jágr.
+On December 12, 2022, Bedard was named to the Canadian national team to compete at the 2023 World Junior Championships.
+When he scored the opening goal in the quarter-final match against Slovakia, Bedard broke the Canadian record for career goals and points at the tournament.
+He also set a new world record for World Junior points by a player under the age of 19, previously held by Jaromír Jágr.
 Bedard's game-winning goal, scored in overtime, was called an "indelible stamp" on the tournament.
 He recorded nine goals and fourteen assists during the seven-game tournament, winning gold with Canada for the second consecutive year.
-Bedard was named the championships' best forward by the IIHF directorate, as well as to the media all-star team and as the most valuable player of the event.
+Bedard was named the championships' best forward and most valuable player by the IIHF directorate, as well as to the media all-star team.
+Bedard was the inaugural recipient of the IIHF Male Player of the Year award.

+Following the end of the 2023–24 NHL season, with the Blackhawks not qualifying for the 2024 Stanley Cup playoffs, Bedard accepted an invitation to make his debut with the senior national team at the 2024 IIHF World Championship.
+Bedard would score his first senior international goal on May 11, 2024, against Great Britain, helping Canada to a 4–2 victory.
+He began the tournament with a strong offensive showing, recording five goals and one assist in Team Canada's first three games.
+However, his production subsequently tapered off, with no points registered in the following four contests.
+Bedard's offensive drought led to diminished ice-time before was relegated to Team Canada's 13th forward.
+He appeared in the Canada's final game against Sweden, where he was held without a point in a 4–2 loss to Sweden.
+Bedard finished the tournament with eight points in ten games.